Raj Singh (businessman)

 Raj Singh (born 17 October 1964) is an Indian businessman based in England's Tees Valley.
-He is the owner of the Prestige Group and of National League football club Hartlepool United.
+He is the owner of care home company Prestige Group and housing development firm Redcastle Homes.
+He was also previously the chairman at football clubs Darlington from 2008 to 2012 and Hartlepool United from 2018 to 2025.

 Early and personal life

 Singh was born in October 1964.
 He is married to wife Manjit; the couple have two sons and two daughters together.

 In March 2022, in response to the 2022 Russian invasion of Ukraine, Singh pledged £250,000 towards an appeal for those affected by the war.

 Business interests

 Indian-born Singh is owner of the Stockton-based Prestige Group.
 His business interests include some residential care homes, a construction company and investment properties across the UK.

 He started out in business owning an off-licence in Redcar.
 During the 1980s, Singh began building a property portfolio in Teesside.
 Singh purchased his first care home in 1994 which was in Middlesbrough.
 As well as being the owner of Prestige Group, Singh also runs housing development firm Redcastle Homes.